yuliu625/Simulate-the-Prisoners-Dilemma-with-Agents/README.md

 This is the root directory of the project.
 The other folders are documents and results.
 #### agents
 I define and build two agents.
-- `participant` is a good enough implementation that this agent can simulate many participants of multiple experiments.
+- `Participant` is a good enough implementation that this agent can simulate many participants of multiple experiments.
-- `manager` is the manager of the experiment and is responsible for running and calculating the experiment.
-For other experiments, `manager` need to rewrite some of the methods.
+- `Manager` is the manager of the experiment and is responsible for running and calculating the experiment.
+For other experiments, `Manager` need to rewrite some of the methods.
 #### configs
 The configuration part of the project.